Section 145: brickworks and clay tileworks

-Hereditaments within this class are rarely let on the open market and have traditionally been valued by use of the contractor’s basis (see RM 4:7).
+Hereditaments within this class are rarely let on the open market and have traditionally been valued by use of the contractor’s basis (see Rating manual: section 4 part 3).
 Reference should be made to the appropriate sections of the VOA Cost Guide.

 As indicated above, many modern brick works now resemble large factory units and are sometimes situated at or in close proximity to industrial estates.
 The valuer should therefore liaise closely with GVOs and SRUs and, where appropriate, undertake valuations on both the Rentals and Contractor’s methods.
 Where significant valuation differences arise by use of alternative methods, the matter should be reported with copies of the alternative valuations to Mineral Valuer South.
 Mineral Valuer South will refer the problem to Head of Minerals where necessary.

-For valuations on the contractor’s basis the site should be valued in accordance with the general principles set out in RM 4:7.
+For valuations on the contractor’s basis the site should be valued in accordance with the general principles set out in Rating manual: section 4 part 3.
 Brickworks were originally established close to the source of raw materials and may be in rural as well as industrial locations.
 Site values should be based on an appropriate level of industrial user and liaison with the GVOs and SRUs should be maintained.
 Site improvements and services would normally be additional items in the valuation.

 For valuations on the rentals basis, site values will have regard to those adopted for other industrial classes in that locality.